 Get your bags ready and take yourself on an adventure with this savory Jollof Rice recipe that comes all the way from West Africa!
 Although there is some debate between Nigerians and Ghanaians about the specifics, we know one thing for sure, our long-grain Mahatma® Basmati Rice pairs perfectly with the spicy flavors of the habanero pepper and vibrant colors of this dish.

 Give your recipe a more meaty touch and serve alongside your favorite seasoned chicken wings or thighs.
 You can also try your hand at some fried plantains.
+End on a sweet note with some sombi, or rice pudding.
+It’s quite simple and you undoubtedly have arroz con leche ingredients handy!

 If you want to turn the heat down, leave out the Scotch Bonnet Pepper or simply substitute it out for another that has less kick.
-If you like your recipes nice and hot, add a little sriracha to your chicken and fried platains – we see all of you sriracha lovers out there.
+If you like your recipes nice and hot, add a little sriracha to your chicken and fried plantains – we see all of you sriracha lovers out there.

 Not eating meat?
 No problem, substitute the chicken broth out for vegetable broth.
-If you’re feeling even more adventurous, make your own homemade vegetable broth
+If you’re feeling even more adventurous, make your own homemade vegetable broth.